GeorgeHahn/Sandra.Snow.SnowTemplate/Snow/_posts/2012-12-15-journal-starting-out-with-nancy-on-mono_15.md

 ---
 layout: post
 title: Journal: Starting out with Nancy on Mono Pt.2
+category: words
 ---
 Hello world is great, but it's time for some real code.
 I plan to develop a simple flash-card style application to help me study organic chemistry.